klauscj68/PDE-Vax/README.txt

 instructions on how to run the simulation.
 A sample output file solve_pdedsa_output.html is also provided.

-Simulations may also be run in REPL by inputing the jupyter commands into the julia command line.
+Simulations may also be run in REPL by inputting the jupyter commands into the julia command line.
 Alternative equation coefficients may be specified by modifying the appropriate function in parameters.jl.